 The legitimate defensive play is to go for a charge down and try to block the kick.

 If the winger actually holds on to the ball, the referee probably won’t notice.
-And if it’s noticed, the referee will probably let play continue.
+And if it’s noticed, the referee will probably let play continue if the winger gets away from the defender.

 This is probably the easiest for referees (and the crowd) to pick up.